SajalSharma4/ICARUS-digital/README.md

 # ICARUS-digital
 Icarus is a fully functional website with both front-end and back-end which was created using HTML, CSS, bootstrap, PHP, and XAMPP.
 The theme of the website is digital electronics e-commerce.
-The SQL files are attached herewith.
+The SQL files are also attached.

 ![image](https://user-images.githubusercontent.com/79101773/186423159-37af8148-ef54-4945-aa6e-4e21798d32c5.png)
 ![image](https://user-images.githubusercontent.com/79101773/186423236-593a5407-1d6b-4119-aa7b-a366171fd79b.png)